Introduction: Raspberry Pi Laser Security System

 In doing this tutorial for the second time I was able to access the mjpg-streamer home page but did not see a stream.
-To fix this I read this post, specifically the part about YUYV pixel format, if you encounter a blank stream you should consult it as well.
+To fix this I read this post (link now broken), specifically the part about YUYV pixel format, if you encounter a blank stream you should consult it as well.

 Step 7: Intermission

 Okay, so at this point we should have our raspberry pi up and running.
 Our laser has been modified for external power.
 Our detection circuit has be constructed and you have confirmed that when the laser beam hits the photodiode the led turns off and when you break the beam the led should turn on.
 Lastly you should have your webcam connected and functionally streaming.